By Greg Rodgers

 - Fishing Kit: In a film canister, I carry a few hooks of various sizes, a couple of sinkers in case I’m forced to get the line down in a rough sea, and some line.
 I’ve used the line numerous times to sew backpacks and shoes.

 - Water Purification: A new addition for this Nepal trip, I’m using AquaMira’s Chlorine Dioxide kit.
-It can purify up to 30 gallons, and despite taking some time, can kill viruses.
+It can purify up to 30 gallons.
+Despite the wait time, it can kill viruses.

 - Iodine Tablets: My backup water purification solution.
-They make the water taste terrible, and long-term use isn’t great for the thyroid, but it’s better than nothing!
+They make the water taste terrible, and long-term use isn’t great for the thyroid, but it’s better than dehydration!

 - LED Light: I certainly wouldn’t trust my life to it, but it weighs nothing and helps me to conserve power on my headtorch if I have to dig around in the kit to find stuff.